Central Illinois Since 1895

 Proving Liability in Champaign Urbana Dog Bite Cases

 The major problem in pet dog bite claims is proving liability.
-Your Illinois injury lawyer at the Koester & Bradley, LLP will aid you in your claim by helping to hold the canine owner liable for the injuries you received as a result of his/her dog’s actions.
+Your Illinois injury lawyer at the Koester Law, PLLC will aid you in your claim by helping to hold the canine owner liable for the injuries you received as a result of his/her dog’s actions.
 In Illinois, you will need to show that the pet dog owner is at fault based upon strict liability.
 Under strict liability, nearly any kind of injury the pet dog causes will certainly be deemed the fault of the pet dog proprietor.
 The owner cannot argue that he/she was unaware of the canine’s injury-causing tendencies nor aggression.
 Nevertheless, there are a few exemptions to a valid claim such as trespassing.
 The pet proprietor might not be responsible if the target trespassed upon residential property where the attack occurred.

 What Should I Do After a Dog Attack?